YouGotJaked/fork/README.md

 ### Compiling with GCC

-To compile a .c file, open up Terminal and navigate to the project directory
+To compile a .c file, open up Terminal and navigate to the project directory:

 ```
 cd /home/username/yourdirectory